rericha19/C2export/README.md

 **Special properties and attributes**
 For load list generation, it is possible to specify extra entries to load in that zone.
 It is in zone header (item 0), +0x1DC is special load list entry count, following data is special entries' EIDs.
-Airumu's 2025 CrashEdit fork supports them without having to hex edit.
+CrashEdit:Re fork has UI support for them

 **For draw list generation, for each entity it is possible to specify 2 extra properties:**
-- position override ID
+- draw list position override ID
   - instead of using current entity's position, use position of another entity (specify its ID)
   - the entity must be from the same zone as the replacement/override entity
-  - uses BOX COUNT PROP (for 0-0 it doesnt matter, for 4-17 entities its disabled because of modpack)
+  - uses property 0x3FE, CrashEdit:Re fork lets you edit them in UI
-- distance multiplier
+- draw list distance multiplier
   - instead of using the exact value of current distance, use a percentage of it
   - default is 100, can be >100
-  - uses BONUS BOX COUNT PROP
+  - uses property 0x3FF, CrashEdit:Re fork lets you edit them in UI

 ### Other more useful commands